SpektraSystems/AZ-900/technical_deep_dive/Module2:_Understand_core_Azure_services_(30-35%)-readme.md

 iv.
 VMs has been configured with Load Balancer and Availability Sets

+v.
+NSG Rules like RDP and HTTP ( port no. 3389 80 has been enabled )

 ## Lab 1: Try the possible regions in a new resource deployment

 In these steps, you will provision a Web App within a single App Service Plan